ogulcansarioglu/MusicVisuals/README.md

 Secondly, even though I am not "visulazer" or visual learner and my visual imagination is fairly limited and I prefer writing and music, I was glad that I put something that is visually pleasing and also makes sense in the visual context, using the story-telling methods that I use.

-Thirdly, I bring together my java education (JFrame libaries) and processing knowladge together when I am creating this project.
+Thirdly, I bring together my java education (JFrame libaries) and action listeners with processing knowladge together when I am creating this project which was a great task.

 # Markdown Tutorial